How To Stop A Foreclosure On Your Home

 A common type of loan modification is extending the length of the loan term so that you have more time to pay off the loan, lowering your monthly payments.
 This may or may not be used in combination with lowering your rate.

 4. Consult A HUD-Approved Counseling Agency

-If you’re in need of expert advice, the Department of Housing and Urban Development (HUD) sponsors housing counseling agencies around the country that provide loss mitigation counseling to individuals at risk of foreclosure.
+If you’re in need of expert advice, the Department of Housing and Urban Development (HUD) sponsors housing counseling agencies around the country that provide loss mitigation counseling to individuals facing foreclosure.
+They can help you learn how to stop foreclosure today.
 These services typically are provided at little to no cost.

 You can search for a counselor online or call (800) 569-4287 to get started.

 If you aren’t eligible for any payment restructuring options that would allow you to stay in your home, your remaining options to avoid foreclosure will require you to leave your home.
 One of these options is what’s known as a short sale.

 In a short sale, you sell your real estate for less than what you owe on it.
 The proceeds of the sale are paid to your lender, who then will typically forgive part or all of the remaining balance.
 You’ll need to get approval from your lender before you can pursue this option, as they’ll have to agree to accept less than what you owe on your loan.

 6. Sign A Deed In Lieu Of Foreclosure

 Sometimes, to avoid foreclosure, a mortgage company will accept what’s called a deed in lieu of foreclosure, which is where you voluntarily transfer ownership of your home to your lender and, in exchange, are released from your mortgage obligation.
 This allows you to avoid an official foreclosure proceeding.

 FAQs About Foreclosures